 To Sit Or Not To Sit, That Is The Question

-In the first we learn that prolonged standing on the job is more likely to lead to heart attack than prolonged sitting.
+- In the first we learned that prolonged standing on the job is more likely to lead to heart attack than prolonged sitting.

 What the heck is going on?
 Should we just give up on trying to be healthy?